 The Solution

 Our farmer roles are just one part of our modular Farmer Building Blocks.
 With our roles understood and defined we worked on looking at the other aspects that affect farmers' decisions.
-To date, our farmer system includes roles, packs, technology adoption, and farm staff structure/size.
+To date, our farmer system includes JTBD, roles, packs, technology adoption, and farm staff structure/size.
 We are constantly validating these after every research project.
 In the future, we want to also consider the implications of farm size, stock type, and level of debt.

 Although every farm is unique, there are some common examples of farm staff structures that can be used as a guideline.